nycdna/text_mining_c/Text-Mining-C.md

 ## 10 c     sea                 0.293
 ```

-Here are the 10 specified words most correlated with "call" by chapter:
+Here are the 10 special words most correlated with "call" by chapter:

 ``` r